Stewart McPherson (geographer)

-Stewart Robin McPherson (born May 1983) is a British geographer, field biologist, nature photographer, and writer.
+Stewart Robin McPherson (born 1 January 1983) is a British geographer, field biologist, nature photographer, and writer.

 Background

-Born May 1983, McPherson graduated in geography at the University of Durham in England, and studied briefly at the University of Tübingen in Germany, and Yale University in the United States.
+Born 1 January 1983, McPherson graduated in geography at the University of Durham in England, and studied briefly at the University of Tübingen in Germany, and Yale University in the United States.
 On graduation in 2006 he founded Redfern Natural History Productions in Poole, Dorset to conduct natural history research, publishing, filming and eco-tours.

 Career

 Work in natural history

-McPherson is the author of around 20 volumes published by his own company and concerned with natural history, largely focusing on carnivorous plants.
+Stewart McPherson is the author of around 30 volumes published by his own company and concerned with natural history, largely focusing on carnivorous plants.
 He has co-discovered a number of species (including the much publicised Nepenthes attenboroughii) and has formally described around 35 carnivorous plant taxa.